Total positive influence domination on weighted networks: Results

-In order to test the performance of those three greedy and two randomised algorithms, we generated three types of random graphs and used some real-life networks obtained from Twitter.
-We ran the experiments on a 64-bit Windows 7 workstation with Intel i5-2400 CPU at 3.10GHz and 8GB of RAM.
+We have applied our algorithms on three real-life networks obtained from Facebook and Bitcoin Alpha.
+In addition, to thoroughly test advantages and potential issues for each algorithm, we created three types of random networks and several graph colouring benchmark random graphs.
+All experiments were run on a MacBookPro, MacOS High Sierra 10.13.6 with Intel Core i7 at 3.5GHz and 16GB of RAM.